Zenika/docker_artifacts/rpmbuilder/README.md

-<H2>Building a DEB package</H2>
+<H2>Building an RPM package</H2>
 <br><br>

  - All source code should reside in the project directory.
 By default, this directory is /projets, but this is tunable within the Dockerfile (see the ARG "projectdir".

- - The actual build of a DEB package goes beyond the scope of this document.
+ - The actual build of an RPM package goes beyond the scope of this document.
 All of my software follow the same directory structure and allows for easy packaging.
 See https://github.com/jeanfrancoisgratton/dtools : the software is incomplete, but can be packaged on every major distro.

+ - The build system is based on tito and follows the usual workflow:
+    - tito init
+    - tito tag [--keep-version]
+    - git push --follow-tags origin
+    - tito build --rpm